 No matter where we go, it seems impossible to avoid parking lots.
 However, most people aren’t even concerned about trying to avoid parking lots because “danger” isn’t something commonly associated with such a mundane place.
 The reality is that people are seriously injured in parking lots all the time.
 When property owners fail to keep them safe, they can go from mundane to dangerous very quickly.
 When someone gets injured in a parking lot, they may want to bring a personal injury lawsuit against the owner of the parking lot.
 If you were the victim of a parking lot owner’s negligence, you may want to consider your legal options.
-The attorneys at Trombly & Singer, PLLC have decades of experience guiding clients through personal injury lawsuits, including those for parking lot accidents.
+A parking lot accident lawyer at Trombly & Singer, PLLC has the experience guiding clients through personal injury lawsuits, including those for parking lot accidents.
 Contact our firm today if you require strong legal representation for a premises liability matter.

 Parking Lot Negligence

 The unfortunate reality of parking lots is that pedestrians always assume they are safe but in many cases, there are hazards that can result in serious injury.
 In Washington D.C., property owners are required to maintain a safe premises for anyone to enter.
 Unfortunately, there are often dangers in parking lots that cause pedestrians to become injured.
 Some of these dangerous conditions may include snow and ice, potholes, debris, and more.
 Oftentimes, the injured victims of parking lot accidents may be facing unexpected financial burdens such as medical bills and lost wages.

 The Burden of Proof